 The Titus Story

-Life in 1960's Napa Valley (and indeed the world!) was much simpler than it is today.
-Lee Titus and his family came to California from Minnesota during the Depression.
+Dr. Titus and his family came to California from Minnesota during the Great Depression.
 After graduating from Fresno State and serving in World War II, Lee attended medical school and became a radiologist.
 Meanwhile, Ruth Traverso was growing up in San Francisco's North Beach, where her parents, immigrants from the Piemonte region of Italy, were involved in the family's bakery business.
 During family vacations in Calistoga, Ruth helped friends harvest their grapes, giving her a love for Napa Valley and a kinship with grape farming.

 Years later, having fallen in love, married and settled in the town of Sonoma with their four sons, Lee and Ruth began acquiring fifty acres in three separate parcels just north of St. Helena on the valley floor.
-California's wine industry had yet to achieve its enormous potential, and land was still affordable for the right purchaser.
-The vineyard Lee and Ruth Titus acquired in 1968 was originally planted to Mondeuce, Burger, and Golden Chasselas (varietals all but forgotten today) alongside more well known varietals like Pinot Noir, one that was poorly suited to the warm, up-valley microclimate.
+Life in 1960's Napa Valley was much simpler than it is today.
+California's wine industry had yet to achieve its enormous potential, and the land was still affordable for the right purchaser.
+The vineyard Lee and Ruth Titus acquired in 1968 were originally planted to long-forgotten varietals like Mondeuce, Burger, and Golden Chasselas; alongside were well-known varietals like Pinot Noir, which was poorly suited to the warm, up-valley microclimate.
 The vineyard needed a change.